umami-software/website/content/running-on-vercel.md

 They also provide a free hosting service which is ideal for Next.js applications.

 In this setup, you already have a database server running and accepting remote connections.
-If you don't already have a database can follow the [Running on DigitalOcean](/docs/running-on-digitalocean) guide to get a database up and running.
+If you don't already have a database, you can follow the [Running on DigitalOcean](/docs/running-on-digitalocean) guide to get a database up and running.
 You can also check out the **Managed databases** section under [Hosting](/docs/hosting).

 ## Setup [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fmikecao%2Fumami&env=DATABASE_URL,HASH_SALT&envDescription=These%20values%20are%20defined%20in%20the%20configure%20Umami%20step%20from%20Install&envLink=https%3A%2F%2Fumami.is%2Fdocs%2Finstall&project-name=umami&repo-name=umami)